RAISEE-ORG/raiseeorg/content/investigation.md

 Would you like us to take a look at your case?
 We have advanced knowledge of these scams and have made various connections in this field.
 We will work diligently for you.
 Do you need a professional consultation to help you recover from this crime?
-Please proceed
+Please proceed to [ELDERLY FRAUD](https://www.elderlyfraud.com)

 <br>